ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely between 9pm and midnight.
-Some of the storms could be severe and produce heavy rain.
-Mostly
+         <h3>Tonight</h3>Showers and thunderstorms before 11pm, then a chance of showers and thunderstorms between 11pm and midnight.
+Some of the storms
-         cloudy.
+         could be severe and produce heavy rain.
+Mostly cloudy.
 Low around 59, with temperatures rising to around 61 overnight.
-West southwest wind 6 to 14 mph, with gusts as high as 28 mph.
-Chance of precipitation is 70%.<br></div>
+West wind 6 to 10 mph, with gusts as high as 24 mph.
+Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">